 Windsurfing Stretches and Flexibility Exercises

 Windsurfing stretching exercises to improve your performance and do away with windsurfing injuries for good.

 Windsurfing has a history of dispute.
-Its origin, disputably, started as early as 1948 with Newman and Naomi Darby’s invention of a “free sail” attached to a surf board, leading to the first sail boarding.
-The Darbys started making and selling their “sail boards” in 1964, which incorporated a sale loosely fit into a groove on the board.
-Unfortunately, the idea did not take off right away and by the late 1960s the business folded.
+In 1948, Newman and Naomi Darby invented a “free sail” attached to a surf board.
+They started making and selling their “sail boards” in 1964.
+The idea did not take off and the business was folded within a few years.

-In 1968, Jim Drake, who was a sailor, and Hoyle Schweitzer, who was a surfer, combined their sports to start the new hybrid sport, “Windsurfing.”
+In 1968, Jim Drake, a sailor and Hoyle Schweitzer, a surfer combined their sports to start a new hybrid sport called Windsurfing.
 They applied for patents for their new design and started Windsurfing International.
-These patents led to many court cases against companies who were producing sail boards and windsurfing equipment in the 1970s and 1980s.
+These patents led to many court cases.